miguelruballos/Pet-Resource-Tracker/README.md

 ## Requirements

-*   Complete steps in 'How to build device' document.
+*   Complete steps in 'How to build device'(Link this to document)

 ## Installation